ably/asset-tracking-demos/app-requirements.md

 - the concept of "rider state", likely including "accepted the delivery", "waiting at the merchant", "has picked up your deivery" / "is on the way", "is nearby", "is here" and "delivered"
 - capability to build the demo app to use MapBox maps rendering, instead of Google on Android/Web, or Apple on iOS - a choice that the app source code configuration should allow at build time (not a runtime switch)
 - support for push notifications to the subscriber app, including key events such as when the delivery has been picked up from the merchant and when the item has been delivered

+## Future Milestones

+### Idea: Multiple Map Rendering Engines

+Dreaming big...
+This is something that would be really useful for demonstration purposes, in respect of showing performance - as well as behavioural - differences between different map rendering engines, when fed by Ably Asset Tracking.

+Engines include:

+- Here
+- Mapbox
+- Google Maps
+- Apple Maps
+- Bing Maps
+- Tencent